Kat Slater: 2018–present

+Alfie lies to Kat that he is going to Australia to visit his brother Spencer.
+Kat becomes suspicious and discovers that Alfie is lying.
+Stacey lies to Kat that Alfie has left because he has had a cancer scare, and is also helping Hayley with Cherry.
+However, in August 2025, Kat is upset when Alfie reveals that his previous trip to Australia was in fact to Spain, to find Zoe, who turned to Stacey seeking help, but then fled.
+Kat has an argument with Tommy over his friendship with misogynist Joel Marshall (Max Murray), causing him to run away.
+The Slaters try to find Tommy, but are unaware that he is with Zoe.

 Reception

 Wallace has won multiple awards for her portrayal of Kat.
 At the National Television Awards, she was named "Most Popular Newcomer" in 2001 and "Most Popular Actress" in 2003.
 She also received "Most Popular Actress" nominations in 2002, 2004 and 2005.
 At The British Soap Awards, Wallace won "Best Newcomer" in 2001.
 The following year, EastEnders won "Best Single Episode" for the episode in which Zoe learns Kat is her mother.
 Wallace was additionally nominated for the "Best Actress", "Best Dramatic Performance" and "Hero of the Year" awards in 2002, and Zoe's maternity was nominated "Best Storyline".
 She was again nominated "Best Actress" from 2003 to 2006 consecutively, and shared "Best On-Screen Partnership" and "Best Exit" nominations with Richie in 2004 and 2006 respectively.
 She was further nominated in 2011 for 'Best Actress'.
 The Inside Soap Awards named Wallace "Best Newcomer" in 2001, Zoe's maternity "Best Storyline" in 2002, and Kat and Alfie "Best Couple" in 2004.
 A 2009 poll by Inside Soap magazine named Kat as the UK's favourite drama queen in a soap opera.
 Wallace was named "Best Soap Actress" at the 2003 TV Quick Awards.
 Following Kat's suicide attempt, Wallace received the 2002 Mental Health Media Award in the "Soaps and Continual Drama" category.
 The character's 2018 return storyline was nominated for "Most Bizarre Soap Storyline" at the 2018 Digital Spy Reader Awards; it came in third place with 15% of the total votes.